nvpnathan/terraform-nsxt/pks/README.md

-# NSX-T Terraform template for PKS Topology
+# NSX-T Terraform template for PKS Topologies

 ## Overview
+PKS with NSX-T supports four different network architectures and deployment models.

 ### It expects this:
 * NSX Manager